Disjunct distribution

 In biology, a taxon with a disjunct distribution is one that has two or more groups that are related but considerably separated from each other geographically.
 The causes are varied and might demonstrate either the expansion or contraction of a species' range.

 Range fragmentation

-Also called range fragmentation, disjunct distributions may be caused by changes in the environment, such as mountain building and continental drift or rising sea levels; it may also be due to an organism expanding its range into new areas, by such means as rafting, or other animals transporting an organism to a new location (plant seeds consumed by birds and animals can be moved to new locations during bird or animal migrations, and those seeds can be deposited in new locations in fecal matter).
-Other conditions that can produce disjunct distributions include: flooding, or changes in wind, stream, and current flows, plus others such as anthropogenic introduction of alien introduced species either accidentally or deliberately (agriculture and horticulture).
+Also called range fragmentation, disjunct distributions may be caused by changes in the environment, such as mountain building and continental drift or rising sea levels.
+It may also be due to an organism expanding its range into new areas, by such means as rafting, or other animals transporting a propagule to a new location; seeds consumed by birds and animals can be moved to new locations during migrations, and those seeds can be deposited in fecal matter.
+Other conditions that can produce disjunct distributions include flooding, changes in wind, stream, and current flows, and other anthropogenic introduction of introduced species either accidentally or deliberately through agriculture and horticulture.